vazryag/piecutter-cli/README.md

 *In the example above we've generated a new not-secured API route (endpoint) called `predict`*.

 *In the <a href="https://github.com/g0nz4rth/piecutter-cli/tree/main/examples/diamonds-prices-regression" target="_blank">example/diamonds-prices-regression</a> project I've generated an unsecure API endpoint for inference*.

+### BentoML Deployment on AWS
+To deploy your BentoML service to AWS, please, head over to the <a href="https://docs.bentoml.org/en/0.13-lts/deployment/aws_ec2.html" target="blank">official BentoML AWS Deployment documentation</a>.